Commonwealth Games England Commonwealth Games England

 Social

-It was watching the 2019 World Para Swimming Championships in London that convinced Russell to return to the pool after taking a break having suffered from anxiety and depression.
+It has not always been plain-sailing, however, with Russell only returning to the pool after watching the 2019 World Para Swimming Championships in London following a break having suffered from anxiety and depression.

 Her ambition was to make it to her third Paralympic Games, and she did just that in Tokyo, successfully defending her 100m backstroke S12 title to take her tally of Paralympic golds to three.